SysModeler/SysModeler/README.md

 # About Me

-- 👋 Hi, I’m Nivedh (@SysModeler), a Systems Engineer focused on MBSE, Requirements Engineering, System Architecture, Functional Safety and security.
+- 👋 Hi, I’m Nivedh (@SysModeler), a Systems Engineer focused on MBSE, Requirements Engineering, System Architecture, Functional Safety and Security.

 - 🚆 Experience in system architecture modeling, requirements analysis, and safety & security -oriented engineering within rail and IT environments.